darco31/Tuneshack/README.md

 - Use Manual deploy for a new build every time this button is clicked.
 - Once completed click View App

+### Updated as Heroku had a security breach and deployment was needed to be completed from the Github CLI.

+* Deploying your app to heroku
+1. Login to heroku and enter your details.
+command: heroku login -i
+2. Get your app name from heroku.
+command: heroku apps
+3. Set the heroku remote.
+(Replace <app_name> with your actual app name)
+command: heroku git:remote -a <app_name>
+4. Add, commit and push to github
+command: git add . && git commit -m "Deploy to Heroku via CLI"
+5. Push to both github and heroku
+command: git push origin main
+command: git push heroku main

+* MFA/2FA enabled?
+1. Click on Account Settings (under the avatar menu)
+2. Scroll down to the API Key section and click Reveal.
+Copy the key.
+3. Enter the command: heroku_config , and enter your api key you copied when prompted
+4. Complete the steps above, if you see an input box at the top middle of the editor...
+ a. enter your heroku username
+ b. enter the api key you just copied

 #### [Back to content](#table-of-contents)